georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

-# Cherry Leaves Mildew Detection
+# Mildew Detector Cherry Leaves

 Powdery Mildew Detector is an app that can predict whether a cherry leaf is healthy or is infected with powdery mildew.